yoander/githubget/README.md

 To find the FilePath browse your repo from GitHub find the file and use Copy path GitHub function, you should not paste the Path in Wordpress Visual Editor due will copy the full path including GitHub Url I recommend you to paste it in Text Editor.

+## TODO

+- Caching the response in order the plugin can be used on very heavy load sites
+- Add shortcode attribute (accountname) in order to fetch content from any public repository
+-